These are the 12 questions for the A Level 2018 General Paper Examination (8807). For 2019 GP Paper 1 questions, click here.

 There are a few strategies in predicting and preparing for the subsequent A level GP.
 I would use an ordinary student as my benchmark.

 Firstly, focus on contemporary issues.
 Globalisation, Technology and Climate Change are the major forces shaping our world today.
 I do not recommend studying these topics in isolation.
 It is important to be well-read in these topics so you know how they impact other facades of the world today.
-I will publish a recommended reading list that will help prepare you for more contemporary discussions.

 Secondly, be well-versed in international politics and issues.
 Basic knowledge of the major conflicts in the world is a pre-requisite of the citizen of the 21st century (Like you wouldn’t speak highly of Isreal in front of a Muslim friend, would you?).